 The Code of Practice 9 process is being used by HMRC with increasing regularity.
 In this article we answer the most frequently asked questions regarding Code of Practice 9; together with an information and action guide should you become subject to the Code of Practice 9 process.

-We are seeing increasing instances of COP 9 being recommended as the best disclosure option; by advisers who may have ulterior motives.
+We are seeing increasing instances of the COP 9 process being recommended as the best disclosure option; by advisers who may have ulterior motives.
 Many directing their clients to use the Contractual Disclosure facility to report fraud to HMRC; when there are much more sensible and practical alternatives.
 We can only imagine that this is fee driven; because of the sheer amount of professional time a report under the COP 9 process takes.

 You should always approach a tax investigation specialist before deciding whether or not the Contractual Disclosure Facility is best for you and your particular circumstances.
 Remember, by using the Contractual Disclosure Facility and Code of Practice 9 process; you are in effect putting HMRC on notice that you have committed serious tax fraud.
 There are other disclosure options available.
 We adopt a flexible approach disclosure work with our focus being you.
 If the Code of Practice 9 process is the best method of disclosure for you then we will always explain our thought process and reasoning.

 What are the implications of using the Code of Practice 9 process?

-- You are considering making a voluntary disclosure of tax irregularities to HMRC using the Contractual Disclosure Facility under Code of Practice 9
+- You are considering making a voluntary disclosure of tax irregularities to HMRC using the Contractual Disclosure Facility under Code of Practice 9 process.

 HMRC will offer the CDF as a formal contract; whereby you disclose all irregularities to them in return for immunity from prosecution.